Community of Brindisi Modernizes Mapping to Preserve Millennia-Old Architecture

-Founded as an Ancient Greek settlement, Brindisi has a long and storied history.
+Founded as an Ancient Greek settlement, the Community of Brindisi has a long and storied history.
 Preserving the architecture of millennia is a key concern for modern government officials.
 The city’s proximity to the Adriatic Sea makes hydrology and environmental issues crucial as well.
 For years, Brindisi has used mapping technology to display information about environmental protections, zoning and permitting restrictions, and similar characteristics of individual properties.
 When it needed an upgrade, the city deployed a solution from Precisely that provides 80 to 90 percent faster performance, while dramatically improving the maps’ user-friendliness and significantly reducing staff time dedicated to mapping.

 A port city located in southern Italy’s Apulia region, Brindisi has played an important role in European trade and culture for millennia.
 Today, the community continues to serve as a pioneer of environmental preservation techniques.
 “Brindisi is a small city, but there are a number of issues that we have to deal with around environmental protection, landscaping and hydrology,” says Teodoro Indini, architectural official with the community of Brindisi.